Evidence-based Assessments and Therapy for ADHD

 West Michigan Psychological Services provides therapy and assessment for kids and adults who struggle with ADHD, ADD, and other difficulties that impact focus and productivity.
 Together, these services provide you and your family with the gold-standard of care for ADHD and other psychological concerns.

 Assessment Services.
 The most effective treatment begins with an accurate diagnosis.
 Psychological Assessment for ADHD can provide you or your child with answers about the root cause of the issue and determine the best course of action for enhancing wellbeing.
-Assessments are an essential part of an accurate ADHD diagnosis, as ADHD can sometimes be mistaken for other mental health issues such as anxiety, depression, and even trauma.
+Assessments are an essential part of an accurate ADHD diagnosis, as it can sometimes be mistaken for other mental health issues such as anxiety, depression, and even trauma.
 Contact us today to learn more about our assessments for ADHD and how they can help.

 Therapy Services.
 Our therapists utilize evidence-based modalities (e.g., CBT) to help you learn skills and coping strategies for living well with ADHD.
 We also work to address underlying beliefs (e.g., believing you aren’t good enough) and emotional pain caused by the difficulties of living without a diagnosis.